danieljprice/splash/docs/settings.rst

 forwards and backwards between dumps (e.g. in interactive mode, or where both dumps are plotted on the same page) without unnecessary re-reading of data from disk.
-This is achieved by turning “buffering of data” on in the d)ata menu (provided you have the memory of course!!).
+This is achieved by turning “buffering of data” on in the :ref:`sec:menu-d` (provided you have the memory of course!!).
 Non-buffered data means that only one file at a time is read.

 Calculating additional quantities not dumped
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Turn “calculate extra quantities” on in the d)ata menu.
+Turn “calculate extra quantities” on in the :ref:`sec:menu-d`.
 As of splash
 version 1.13.0 it is possible to specify new columns of data as
 completely arbitrary functions of the data read from the SPH particles.
 Option d5 in the data menu leads, for a typical data read, to a prompt